17 Sights in Baden-Baden, Germany (with Map and Images)

 Gönneranlage com1_manu / CC BY-SA 2.0 de

 The Gönneranlage in Baden-Baden is a park located directly on the Oos in the area of Lichtentaler Allee.
-It was donated by the german-American coffee king Hermann Sielcken, named after the mayor of Baden-Baden, Albert Gönner, designed by Max Laeuger and built between 1909 and 1912.
+It was donated by the German-American coffee king Hermann Sielcken, named after the mayor of Baden-Baden, Albert Gönner, designed by Max Laeuger and laid out between 1909 and 1912.

 Wikipedia: Gönneranlage (DE)